NeilJustice/ZenUnitAndMetalMock/README.md

 ![Console Output From Running The Above Virtual Function MetalMock Example](Screenshots/ConsoleOutputFromRunningTheAboveVirtualFunctionMetalMockExample.png)

-### How To MetalMock Template Functions
+### How To MetalMock Non-Virtual Functions

 ```
-// This is the contents of file MetalMockExamples/TemplateFunctionMockingTests.cpp
+// This is the contents of file MetalMockExamples/NonVirtualFunctionMockingTests.cpp

 #include "pch.h"